-- 250. History of Eastern Oceania (3) (W) Survey of the social, political, and cultural history of the major island groups from both Eastern and Western Polynesia. - 252.
-History of Western Oceania (3) (Variable) Survey of the social, political, and cultural history of the major island groups from both Micronesia and Melanesia. - 322.
-History of the Early Modern Age (3) (W) The Early Modern period from the fifteenth-century European explorations to the French Revolution, within a global frame.
-(Same as ICS 322) - 324.
-Modern Europe (3) (F-even years) Europe in the nineteenth and twentieth centuries. - 342.
-Traditional Asia (3) (F-even years) The peoples and cultures of East Asia, South Asia and Southeast Asia from earliest times to the dawn of the modern era. - 344.
-Modern China (3) (F) Modern Chinese history from the earliest Western influence to the present time, with emphasis on the development of Nationalist and Communist Governments. - 346.
-Modern Northern Asia (3) (W) Synthesis examines the development of and intense interactions between Japan, Korea, Manchuria, and Mongolia from the thirteenth century to the present.

-- 348. Southeast Asia (3) (Variable) Survey of development of civilizations and growth of nations in Southeast Asia, especially the impact of European colonialism and the Vietnam War. - 362.
-History of the Pacific (3) (Variable) Historical survey of the new Pacific region from post World War II to the present with emphasis of social, political and cultural history. - 365.
-Hawaiian History I--Pre-Western contact to Kamehameha V (3) (F) The Hawaiian islands and people from the time of first settlement to the rise and end of the Kamehameha dynasty. - 366.
-Hawaiian History II--Elected Monarchs, Overthrow, Restoration (3) (W) The Hawaiian islands and people from its first elected king to the overthrow of Lili'uokalani and the present issues of restoration and Hawaiian sovereignty. - 379.
-U.S. Since 1945 (3) (F-odd years) Ideas and movements shaping American Society-its mentality as well as its politics, diplomacy, and economy. - 383.
-Pacific Islander Americans (3) (F-even years) Surveys various waves of Pacific immigration to the United States, adjustment faced by succeeding generations, and their place in American racial and ethnic relations. - 390R.
-Special Topics in History (3) (Variable). - 399R.
-Internship in History (1-12) (F, W, Sp, Su) Credit for applied experience in history.
-Prior approval must be obtained and coordinated by a faculty member and on-site supervisor. - 423.
-Modern Nationalism and Globalization (3) (Sp) Development of the modern nation-state and national identities within a global context and the impact of globalization in multiple historical periods. - 485.
-Junior Tutorial in History (3) (W) Intensive reading, discussion, and writing in selected historical issues.
+250. History of Eastern Oceania (3) (Variable) Survey of the social, political, and cultural history of the major island groups from both Eastern and Western Polynesia.

+252. History of Western Oceania (3) (Variable) Survey of the social, political, and cultural history of the major island groups from both Micronesia and Melanesia.

+309. Midieval Europe (3) (S - even years) European history from the end of Roman world to the beginning of the Renaissance, emphasizing the political, religious, and cultural history of the nations of Europe.

+322. History of the Early Modern Age (3) (W) The Early Modern period from the fifteenth-century European explorations to the French Revolution, within a global frame.
+(Same as ICS 322)

+324. Modern Europe (3) (S - odd years) Europe in the nineteenth and twentieth centuries.

+342. Traditional Asia (3) (F - even years) The peoples and cultures of East Asia, South Asia and Southeast Asia from earliest times to the dawn of the modern era.

+344. Modern China (3) (F) Modern Chinese history from the earliest Western influence to the present time, with emphasis on the development of Nationalist and Communist Governments.

+346. Modern Northeast Asia (3) (W - even years) Synthesis examines the development of and intense interactions between Japan, Korea, Manchuria, and Mongolia from the thirteenth century to the present.

+348. Southeast Asia (3) (W - odd years) Survey of development of civilizations and growth of nations in Southeast Asia, especially the impact of European colonialism and the Vietnam War.

+362. History of the Pacific (3) (Variable) Historical survey of the new Pacific region from post World War II to the present with emphasis of social, political and cultural history.

+365. Hawaiian History I--Pre-Western contact to Kamehameha V (3) (F) The Hawaiian islands and people from the time of first settlement to the rise and end of the Kamehameha dynasty.

+366. Hawaiian History II--Elected Monarchs, Overthrow, Restoration (3) (W) The Hawaiian islands and people from its first elected king to the overthrow of Lili'uokalani and the present issues of restoration and Hawaiian sovereignty.

+379. U.S. Since 1945 (3) (S - even years) Ideas and movements shaping American Society-its mentality as well as its politics, diplomacy, and economy.

+383. Pacific Islander Americans (3) (S - odd years) Surveys various waves of Pacific immigration to the United States, adjustment faced by succeeding generations, and their place in American racial and ethnic relations.

+390R.
+Special Topics in History (3) (F, W, S).

+399R.
+Internship in History (1-12) (F, W, S) Credit for applied experience in history.
+Prior approval must be obtained and coordinated by a faculty member and on-site supervisor.

+423. Modern Nationalism and Globalization (3) (W) Development of the modern nation-state and national identities within a global context and the impact of globalization in multiple historical periods.

+485. Junior Tutorial in History (3) (S) Intensive reading, discussion, and writing in selected historical issues.
 In-depth experience with historical-graphical debates and methodological analysis.
 (Prerequisite: HIST 200)

 490. Historical Research and Writing (3) (F) Individual research project culminating in a final paper written as a senior thesis.
 (Prerequisite: HIST 485.)

-492. Hawaiian Public History (3) (W) Applied history in Hawaii: visits to museums, government, business, archives, oral history, etc. (same as Hawaiian Studies 492.)
+492. Hawaiian Public History (3) (Variable) Applied history in Hawaii: visits to museums, government, business, archives, oral history, etc. (same as Hawaiian Studies 492.)

 495R.
-Independent Study (1-3) (As needed) (Prerequisite: Instructor's consent.)
+Independent Study (1-3) (F, W, S) (Prerequisite: Instructor's consent.)

 496R.
-Student Research (1-3) (As needed) Supervised individual research for students who have been granted a student research and development associateship.
+Student Research (1-3) (F, W, S) Supervised individual research for students who have been granted a student research and development associateship.
 Required for all associates.
 (Prerequisite: Instructor's consent.)